sudoofus/cifstab/README.md

 ### Synopsis
 This utility should be run through sudo or directly as root.

-The following files are created the first time that addmount is executed:
+The following directory and files are created the first time that addmount is executed:
-> 0755 /root/.cifstab
+> 0755 /root/.cifstab/
 > 0400 /root/.cifstab/.keyfile
 > 0644 /root/.cifstab/.cifstab.db